-With a Ph.D. in pharmaceutical sciences, she has worked in pharmaceutical research, both in private companies and in academia in the Boston area, as research scientist and project manager.
-In an effort to find better work-family balance she then became a small business owner, founding and running a bakery specialized in German baked goods.
+With a Ph.D. in pharmaceutical sciences, she has worked in pharmaceutical research, both in private companies and in academia in the Boston area, as a research scientist and project manager.
+In an effort to find the better work-family balance she then became a small business owner, founding and running a bakery specialized in German baked goods.

 Most recently Katharina has been focusing on volunteer work, serving in parent groups supporting her local public schools and as a committed member of the MAGE Advocacy Team since its inception in 2016.

 Communications Committee Chair